 GenderWatch is a repository of scholarly journals, magazines, newspapers, newsletters, regional publications, books, booklets and NGO, government and special reports on the evolution of the women's movement and the changes in gender roles.

 Complete full-text runs of 2,600+ top scholarly journals in the humanities, social sciences, and sciences.
 Also includes ebooks and primary source documents.
 (Iwasaki Library subscribes to JSTOR Arts & Sciences I & III) For expanded JSTOR access, register for a free eCard through Boston Public Library.
+For help, see the JSTOR users' guides.

 A collection of databases providing access to over 8,000 titles in full-text.
 Subjects covered extensively include business and economics, health and medicine, news and world affairs, technology, social sciences and more.
 For dissertations, select Dissertations from the "Publication type:" dropdown.